vole/gravatar/README.md

 gravatar is a library to ease access to
 [Gravatar API](http://gravatar.com/site/implement/).
-It implements basic functionality needed to get avatars and decode JSON profiles.
+It implements a functionality to get avatars and decode JSON profiles.

 ## Build status